 - Chase Freedom Flex: This is the newest addition to my wallet, and I'm still working on hitting my minimum spend.
 After that, I will utilize the card for spending in the rotating quarterly bonus categories for 5x points.

 - Chase Freedom Unlimited: The other everyday card used in my household.
 My husband carries this card for 1.5x on all purchases.
 It’s easy, straightforward and great for those who don’t want to overthink every swipe.
-Although this card is marketed as cash back, we use the Unlimited Rewards which we value more.
+Although this card is marketed as cash back, we use the Ultimate Rewards which we value more.
 I transfer points to my Chase Sapphire Reserve account to maximize value.

 - Chase World of Hyatt: For 2x on local transit and commuting.
 Before the days of social distancing, I commuted to the office by bus and metro.
 Swiping my monthly transit expense is a quick way to earn a few extra Hyatt points.